psychoinformatics-de/rdm-course/_episodes/91-branching.md

 > ## Names can be confusing
 >
-> Collaborative workflows may not only difficult because of the multidimensional nature of a dataset/repository with branches, but also because it involves a network-like setup of different repositories.
+> Collaborative workflows may be difficult not only because of the multidimensional nature of a dataset/repository with branches, but also because they involve a network-like setup of different repositories.
 The names for the network components can be confusing.
 Git and DataLad sometimes also use different names for the same concept.
 Here is an overview.
 >
 > ``clone``: A dataset/repository that was cloned from elsewhere.
 >
 > ``sibling``/``remote``: A dataset/repository (clone) that a given dataset/repository knows about.
 Siblings/remotes can be established automatically (e.g., a ``clone`` knows its original dataset), or added by hand.
 A sibling/remote always has a unique name (which can be arbitrary, and changed at will) and a path or URL to the dataset/repository.
 By default, the original dataset is known to its clones as the remote "origin", i.e., whenever you clone a dataset/repository, the original location will be known as "origin" to your clone.
 The original dataset has no automatic knowledge about the clone, but you could add the clone as a remote by hand (via ``datalad siblings add --name <name> --url <url>`` or ``git remote add <name> <url>``).
 >
 >``fork``: A repository clone on a repository hosting site like GitHub.
 "Forking" a repository from a different user "clones" it into your own user account.
-This is necessary when you don't have permissions to push any changes to the other users repository but still want to propose changes.
+This is necessary when you don't have permissions to push any changes to the other user's repository but still want to propose changes.
 It is not necessary when you are made a collaborator on the repository via the respective hosting service's web interface.
 >
 >``upstream`` versus ``origin``: Any clone knows its original dataset/repository as a remote.
 By default, this remote is called `"origin"`.
 A dataset/repository often has multiple remotes, for example a different users' dataset/repository on GitHub and your own ``fork`` of this repository on GitHub. Ìt is convention (similarly to naming the default branch `main` or `master`) to call the original dataset on GitHub ``upstream`` and your fork of it `origin`.
 This involves adding a sibling/remote by hand and potentially renaming siblings/remotes (via ``git remote rename <name> <newname>``).
 >